Fond Du Lac County Housing Authority

-Fond Du Lac County Housing Authority is a Public Housing Agency in Fond Du Lac, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 22nd, 2019, Fond Du Lac County Housing Authority has 1 waiting lists that are open now or opening soon.
+Fond Du Lac County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 13th, 2020, Fond Du Lac County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Fond Du Lac County Housing Authority serves Fond du Lac County.

 Waiting List Statuses

 Open Fond Du Lac County Housing Authority Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.